DarwinAwardWinner/with-simulated-input/README.md

     (read-string "Say hello: ")))
 ```

-Note that the return values of any forms in the input list are
+Note 1: The return values of any forms in the input list are ignored.
-ignored.
 Only the side effects matter.
-In this case, the side effect
+In this case, the side effect of
-of `insert` is to insert "world" into the minibuffer.
+`insert` is to insert "world" into the minibuffer.

+Note 2: Previous versions of `with-simulated-input` attempted to
+evalaute KEYS normally despite being a macro, so a quote was required
+in front of KEYS if it was a list.
+This is no longer the case as of
+version 3.0.

 ## Simulating idleness